mrstefoza/personal-finance-manager/QA_NEGATIVE_TESTING_GUIDE.md

 - [ ] All inputs should be properly validated
 - [ ] SQL injection attempts should be blocked
 - [ ] XSS attempts should be sanitized
+- [ ] Missing fields should be handled gracefully
+- [ ] Null values should be rejected appropriately

 ### **Authentication Security**
 - [ ] Invalid credentials should not reveal user existence